diana-hep/oamap/README.rst

 Nullability
 """""""""""

 Every data type, at every level, may be "nullable."
-A nullable type may be ``None`` at runtime, and the missing data are identified by masking arrays that also serve as offset arrays (so they can handle both dense and sparse data).
+A nullable value may be ``None`` at runtime, and the missing data are identified by masking arrays that also serve as offset arrays.

 .. code-block:: python